advename/Markdown-to-PDF-Book-creator/README.md

 You can see the results by inspecting the files inside **/markdown_files** and **/cover** directory and the final result, the **book.pdf** file in the root.

+**Because of a current bug**, make sure that the folder this repository is saved in, and all its parents directories DO NOT CONTAIN SPACES.
+Else the create_book.py file fails.

 ## Features

 - Use css files to style your book